5 Romantic Restaurants in Canmore, Alberta

-What better way to cap off your dog sled tour than with treating yourselves to something special for lunch or dinner?
+What better way to cap off your dog sled tour than with treating yourself to a romantic restaurant in Canmore, maybe something a little special for lunch or dinner?
 One of the most common non-dog questions our staff get asked is, “Where should we eat?”

 Crazyweed has been one of Canmore locals’ favourite restaurants for the last two decades!
 Founded in 1997, Crazyweed has delicious food prepared by award-winning chefs.
 True innovators, in 2020, their response to COVID was to pivot and offer a curbside take-out menu, a pantry store with salad dressings, sauces and soups, a wine shop, and cocktails to go (ask about their special ice!).
 Crazyweed truly is delicious, convivial and eclectic.